paulalesius/systemd-lock-handler/README.rst

 You need some form of wrapper to listen to these events, and run you screen lockers, etc.

 That's where this app comes in.
-This simple app changes the interface
+This simple app translates the interface
 presented: it handles the ``lock`` and ``sleep`` events, and starts the ``lock.target`` ``sleep.target`` systemd targets respectively.

-Note that systemd already have a ``sleep.target``, however, that's a system-level target, and your user-level units can't rely on it.
+Note that systemd already has a ``sleep.target``, however, that's a system-level target, and your user-level units can't rely on it.
 The one included in this package does not conflict, but rather compliments that one.